foursquare/shapefile-geo/README.md

   curl -LO http://efele.net/maps/tz/world/tz_world.zip
   unzip tz_world.zip
   ```
 2. Use the the utility to simplfy the information.
 It will divide the map into little rectangular cells.
-If all of the features (shapes) in a cell have the same property value (we'll use the `TZID` value), all the shapes within that cell will just be replaced with a simple rectangle.
+If all of the features (shapes) in a indexedValues have the same property value (we'll use the `TZID` value), all the shapes within that indexedValues will just be replaced with a simple rectangle.
 Water has no `TZID` value, so many coastlines will be simplified away.

   ```
   ./compileAndRun com.foursquare.geo.shapes.ShapefileSimplifier world/tz_world.shp tz_world_simplified.shp TZID